The long-term care system has a language all its own. Below are answers to questions families often have.

 Medicaid is the largest program providing medical and health-related services, including nursing home care, to America's poorest people.
 It covers approximately 36 million individuals, including children, the aged, blind, and/or disabled, and people who are eligible to receive federally assisted income maintenance payments.
 Within broad national guidelines that the federal government provides, each of the states:

-- sets the rate of payment for services; and
+- Sets the rate of payment for services

 What is the Social Security Disability Insurance program?